A British postal scandal ruined hundreds of lives. The government plans to try to right those wrongs

 Some things to know about the scandal:

-After the Post Office rolled out the Horizon IT system, developed by Japanese company Fujitsu, in 1999 to automate sales accounting, local Post Office managers began finding unexplained losses they were responsible to cover.
+After the Post Office rolled out the Horizon information technology system, developed by Japanese company Fujitsu, in 1999 to automate sales accounting, local Post Office managers began finding unexplained losses they were responsible to cover.

-In total, over 2,000 people were affected by the scandal.
-Some committed suicide or attempted it.
-Others said their marriages fell apart and reported becoming community pariahs.
+In total, more than 2,000 people were affected by the scandal.
+Some killed themselves or attempted suicide.
+Others said that their marriages fell apart and reported becoming community pariahs.

 "Failures of investigation and disclosure were so egregious as to make the prosecution of any of the ‘Horizon cases’ an affront to the conscience of the court,” Justice Timothy Holroyde said.